frdedynamics/find_the_duck/README.md

 ### How to play
 1. Scan the QR code
-2. Write your name and the date
+2. Write your name
+3. Add you location if you want to
+4. Submit
-3. Hide the duck for the next person
+5. Hide the duck for the next person